Health Benefits of Hibiscus

 • Due to a lack of information on the plant’s safety in these populations, pregnant or nursing women should avoid drinking hibiscus tea or taking hibiscus supplements.

-• In addition drug interaction occurs, hibiscus tea may help to speed up the clearance or decrease the absorption of certain drugs like Chloroquine or Voltaren.
+• In addition drug interaction occurs, hibiscus tea may help to speed up the clearance or decrease the absorption of certain drugs like Chloroquine.

 Varsha M,